-IMPORTANT: Applicants should approach a facility and seek their in principal approval to be named in an application to this scheme, including an assurance that the facility can provide appropriate advice to the value of \$10,000.
+IMPORTANT: Applicants should approach a facility and seek their assurance in writing that the facility can provide appropriate advice to the maximum value of \$10,000.
 TIA can advise which facility should be approached if you are not sure.
+Correspondence from the facility must be attached to the application.

-Applicant submits a brief application for support, using the online application form before the closing date, which will be advised on the scheme's webpage and on the application form.
+Applicant submits application using the online application form before the closing date, which is advised on the scheme's webpage and on the application form.

-We encourage applicants to develop the application using a template application form.
+We encourage applicants to develop the application using a template application form provided as the form cannot be saved and returned to later.
 Once complete, simply copy and paste the text into the online form.
-Detailed instructions are included on the EOI form template.
+Detailed instructions are included on the application form template.